The Age of Innocence poster

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Newland pressures May to move up their wedding date, choosing to commit fully to his engagement rather than acknowledge his growing feelings for Ellen.
 He actively chooses the path of social conformity and duty., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Ellen agrees to meet Newland at the Museum.
+Significantly, this crucial beat Ellen agrees to meet Newland at the Museum.
 He declares his love and she reciprocates, but refuses to have an affair.
 A false victory: mutual love is confirmed, but Ellen's integrity means they cannot be together.
 The stakes are raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
 Here, May announces she is pregnant at Ellen's farewell dinner.
 Newland realizes the trap has closed completely.
 His dream of a life with Ellen dies.
-The elaborate dinner party becomes a funeral for his hopes., demonstrates the protagonist at their lowest point.
+The elaborate dinner party becomes a funeral for his hopes., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 81% of the runtime.
 Newland accepts his fate.
 He realizes that May knew about his feelings all along and had told Ellen she was pregnant before it was certain.
 The synthesis: he understands the rules won and he lost, and he will live with dignity within those rules., demonstrating the transformation achieved throughout the journey.